Town Officials of Plainfield

 - The Plainfield Town Court began serving the community on September 5, 1989 with James Spencer presiding.
 The Court was established after passage of HB 1388 in the 1989 General Assembly, as a convenience for local residents and to reduce overtime costs for the Plainfield Police Department.
 The Town Court handles the following types of cases.

-- Misdemeanors: A violation of and Indiana Statute for which a person might be imprisoned up to one year.
-Fines up to $5,000 can also be added to any period of imprisonment.
+- Misdemeanors: A violation of an Indiana Statute for which a person might be imprisoned up to one year.
+Fines up to $5,000 and court costs can also be added to any period of imprisonment or probation.

 - Infractions: A violation of an Indiana Statute for which a person might be fined but not imprisoned.
 Most traffic violations are considered infractions.
-Fines up to $10,000 may be imposed for infraction violations.
+Fines up to $10,000 and court costs may be imposed for infraction violations.

-- Ordinance Violations: Plainfield Town Ordinance Violations such as fire code, building code, and animal control violations can be heard in the Court with fines assessed for the violations.
+- Ordinance Violations: Plainfield Town Ordinance Violations such as fire code, building code, and animal control violations can be heard in the Court with fines and court costs assessed for the violations.

 - Pursuant to the Indiana Statutes, Judge Spencer has established a traffic violations bureau which lists the fines and costs for first violations of minor traffic offenses.
 The violations bureau allows most people issued traffic violations the opportunity to pay the fine and court cost before the scheduled court date.
-Use of the violations bureau is voluntary and those individuals wishing to request a trial may do so at the initial hearing date noted on the traffic summons.
+Use of the violations bureau is voluntary and those individuals wishing to request a trial may do so as noted on the traffic summons.

-- Court sessions are held each Tuesday evening (except the fifth Tuesday of a month) at 6:30 p.m. in the Town Court, located at 1075 West Main Street.
+- Court sessions are held each Tuesday afternoon (except the fifth Tuesday of a month) at 12:30 p.m. in the Town Court, located at 1075 West Main Street.
 Initial hearings and trials are conducted at each Court session for infractions, misdemeanors and ordinance violations.

-- The Court office is open each business day from 9:00 a.m.-4:30 p.m. to accept payments for the fines, court costs and to respond to procedural questions regarding pending cases.
+- The Court office is open each business day from 8:30 a.m. - 4:30 p.m. to accept payments for the fines, court costs and to respond to procedural questions regarding pending cases.
 All Court sessions are open to the public and community and civic groups as well as residents are encouraged to attend the Court sessions and observe the Court proceedings.

 Bio: Wes Bennett has been serving as the Clerk-Treasurer since August of 2005.
 Wes is a 1976 graduate of Plainfield High School.
 He has directed the Plainfield Optimist Football program, is a past president of the Optimist Club, and volunteers for several organizations.
 He is also a former member of the Morgan County Community Foundation Board of Directors.